CS2103AUG2016-T16-C3/addressbook-level4/docs/UserGuide.md

 Examples:
   * `edit 1 Dinner with Guinevere`
   * `edit 2 at 1am 3 Oct`
-  * `edit 1 Dinner with Guinevere at Under the stars`
+  * `edit 1 Dinner with Guinevere venue Under the stars`

 <a id="delete"></a>